awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-sharing-view-rs.md

 # Viewing resource shares you created in AWS RAM<a name="working-with-sharing-view-rs"></a>

-You can view a list of all the resource shares that you have created\.
+You can view a list of the resource shares that you have created\.
 You can see which resources you're sharing and the principals with whom they're shared\.

 ------
 #### [ Console ]